-The working party and other Committees which went into the question of rehabilitation requirement of the industry in the question of renabilitation requirement of the industry in the past have all laid the greatest emphasis on the urgent need for rehabilitation of the machinery installed.
-A large majority of the machines in existence today were installed more than 40 years at an early date, its effect would be felt as it has been felt in production, bad quality of products, engagement of large number of workers and high cost of production.
-The necessity for rehabilitation, therefore, is appreciated on all hands.
-This, however, the paucity of funds with most of the units, non-availability of however put some restriction on the rate at which rehabilitation units which have necessary funds at their disposal that can and do go in for rehabilitation of their machinery on a fairly large scale.
+The working party and other Committees which went into the question of rehabilitation requirement of the industry in the past have all laid the greatest emphasis on the urgent need for past have all laid the machinery installed.
+A large majority of rehabilitation of the machinery installed.

+the machines in existence today were installed more than 40 years at an early date, its effect would be felt as it has been felt in production, bad quality of products, engagement of large number of workers and high cost of production.
+The necessity for rehabilistion, therefore, is appreciated on all hands.
+This, however, the paucity of funds with most of the units, non-availability of certain essential items of mechinery from indigenous sources, etc., could be effectively undertaken.
+Generally, it is the more affluent units which have necessary funds at their disposal that can and do go in for rehabilitation of their machinery on a fairly large scale.